NASCAR Driver Development Program: Graduates

 The most successful driver to go through the program is arguably Kyle Larson, a 2012 graduate who is considered one of the most talented young drivers in the sport.
 Former Cup champion Dale Jarrett compared Larson's talents to 4-time champion Jeff Gordon, and Gordon himself has taken interest in the young driver.
 After signing a development deal with Chip Ganassi Racing in 2012, Larson won Rookie of the Year in 2013 in the Nationwide Series for Turner Scott Motorsports, and scored his first victory in the series in 2014.
 He moved up to Ganassi's No. 42 Sprint Cup Series car for 2014, winning the Rookie of the Year award, and earning his first win in 2016, and soon winning the championship with Hendrick Motorsports in 2021.

 Darrell Wallace Jr., a biracial driver of African American heritage, has also found success.
 Wallace Jr. had three top 10s in four starts for Joe Gibbs Racing in the Nationwide Series in 2012, then moved to the Camping World Truck Series for Kyle Busch Motorsports in 2013.
 Wallace won in the Truck Series at Martinsville Speedway in his rookie season (only the second black driver after Wendell Scott to win in one of NASCAR's top three divisions).
 Wallace picked up four more wins in 2014 including one at the famous Eldora Speedway dirt track.
 Wallace signed to drive in the Xfinity Series for Roush Fenway Racing in 2015.
 Wallace signed with Monster Energy NASCAR Cup Series team Richard Petty Motorsports in 2018.
-Wallace's career has been hampered at the national level by a lack of consistent corporate sponsorship.
+He currently drives for 23XI, co-owned by Michael Jordan, and finished Top 10 in the Cup standings in 2023.
+Wallace's career had historically been hampered at the national level by a lack of consistent corporate sponsorship, but that is currently not the case.

 Another JGR driver, Mexican-born Daniel Suárez, a winner in the K&N Pro Series East and NASCAR Toyota Series, was signed to a full-time Xfinity Series ride for the 2015 season, becoming the first full-time driver of Latino descent to run the full season in the series.
 Suárez won his first Xfinity Series race at Michigan in 2016, becoming the first Mexican-born driver to win in the series.
 Suárez went on to win the 2016 NASCAR Xfinity Series championship, becoming the first foreign-born driver to win a NASCAR national series championship.
-Suárez moved to the Monster Energy NASCAR Cup Series with JGR in 2017. and moved to Stewart-Haas Racing in 2019.
+Suárez moved to the Monster Energy NASCAR Cup Series with JGR in 2017. and moved to Stewart–Haas Racing in 2019.
+He currently drives for Trackhouse.

 Other drivers from the program, however, have had their careers stall out after "graduating" from the program.
 This includes Paulie Harraka, who scored the program's first three wins, and Marc Davis who left Joe Gibbs Racing after they could not find sponsorship for him in the Nationwide Series.